Joe Gores: Literary career

-Literary crossovers
+Crossovers

-Westlake and Joe Gores wrote the same encounter between two of their characters from different perspectives in two different novels.
+Gores and Donald Westlake wrote the same encounter between two of their characters from different perspectives in two different novels.
 In Chapter 18 of Gores' 1972 novel Dead Skip, San Francisco detective Dan Kearney meets Westlake's amoral thief Parker while looking for one of Parker's associates.
 The sequence is described from Parker's viewpoint in the 1972 book Plunder Squad, which Westlake wrote under the pseudonym Richard Stark.
 Gores hints further at the connection between the two books by referring to Parker's associates as "the plunder squad."
 Additionally, earlier in the novel, the book's protagonist Larry Ballard is described as being a reader only of Richard Stark novels.

 Gores and Westlake also wrote a shared chapter in Westlake's Drowned Hopes and Gores' 32 Cadillacs, having the characters in those books influenced by the same event.

-Background

-Gores lived in the San Francisco Bay Area and was a longtime resident.
-He obtained a degree in English literature from Notre Dame University and received a master's degree, also in English literature, from Stanford University in 1961.
-Gores worked for 12 years as a real-life private investigator for San Francisco's David Kikkert & Associates, and put in other stints as a truck driver, logger, assistant motel manager and an English teacher at a boys' school in Kenya.
-In his novels he used variations of the names of former associates—such as Stan Groner.
-According to The Thrilling Detective Web Site, "He has often relied on his former occupations, particularly his stint as a private eye, to lend an air of authenticity to his work, blasting through the 'glamour' of detective work, [and] showing the drudgery and grunt work of detection."
-Gores died in a Marin County, California, hospital 50 years to the day after Dashiell Hammett died.